 - Any student that is placed in an Alternative Education Program will remove their animal from the premise.
-Removal from the facility will be the responsibility of the owner and will begin upon their AEP start date and run until the student is reinstated into the regular education classroom.
+Removal from the facility will be the responsibility of the owner and will begin upon their AEP start date or the date they receive their second strike via the Extracurricular Discipline Management Plan (EDMP).

 - Any issues requiring police, emergency services, or animal control must be handled by an Ag Science teacher.
 Parents and students are not permitted to contact these entities.

 - An assigned cleaning schedule will be posted in the barn and on the Midway FFA website.
-It is the students’ responsibility to fulfill their designated duties on their assigned days.
-There will be no exceptions.
+It is the students’ responsibility to fulfill their designated duties on their assigned days in accordance with the Midway FFA points system.

 - All students with an animal at the Ag Science Instructional Facility are responsible for all guests’ actions; including the parents of the student.

 - No animal will be allowed in the Ag Science Instructional Facility until this contract between the student, parents, and the Ag Science teacher has been signed.

 - In order to move an animal into the Midway ISD Ag Science Instructional Facility, an Ag Science teacher must first be contacted and approval received.
 Any animals that have not been approved may be removed at the discretion of the Ag Science teacher.